 - Te Awaatu Channel and Pendulo Reach (Doubtful Sound/Patea)

 - Nine Fathom Passage (Tamatea/Dusky Sound)

 - Awash Rock

-See our Guide to Fiordland (pages 84–139) for maps that show the locations of these areas.
+See our User's Guide to the Fiordland Marine Area for maps that show the locations of these areas.

 Dolphin and other wildlife Code of Management